Yves-Michel Marti

-Yves-Michel Marti is a pioneer in the field of Competitive Intelligence.
+Yves-Michel Marti is a pioneer in the field of competitive intelligence.
 He is the founder of Egideria and of the French branch of the Society of Competitive Intelligence Professionals.

 Education

-He holds a graduate engineering degree in Telecommunications and 2 Master of Sciences degrees (Microelectronics and Solid-State Physics) from the University of Grenoble, France.
+He holds a graduate engineering degree in telecommunications and two Master of Science degrees (microelectronics and solid-state physics) from the University of Grenoble, France.
 He has a Master of Business Administration from Insead, France.
-Mr. Marti speaks 6 languages : French, English, Spanish, Portuguese, Russian and Classical Arabic.
+Marti speaks six languages: French, English, Spanish, Portuguese, Russian and Classical Arabic.

 Career

-He was a design engineer of military radars components and of Computer Aided Design software at Dassault Electronique (France), then Pacific Monolithics (Sunnyvale, California, USA), and visiting scientist at Hewlett Packard (Santa, Ana, California, USA).
+He was a design engineer of military radar components and of computer-aided design software at Dassault Electronique (France), then Pacific Monolithics (Sunnyvale, California, US), and visiting scientist at Hewlett Packard (Santa Ana, California, US).
 He then held sales, marketing and general management responsibilities with Lucas Industries (Birmingham, UK).

-His work on modeling high frequency circuits received an award from the National Science Foundation, and he gave a course at the Master of Sciences level at the University of California, Berkeley in the USA.
+His work on modeling high-frequency circuits received an award from the National Science Foundation, and he gave a course at the Master of Sciences level at the University of California, Berkeley, in the US.
 He also taught at HEC Paris in France, and at the Fundação Dom Cabral in Brazil.

 Intelligence industry

-In 1992, he co-founded the French branch of the Society of Competitive Intelligence Professionals, and served as its Secretary General for 6 years.
+In 1992, he co-founded the French branch of the Society of Competitive Intelligence Professionals and served as its secretary general for six years.

 In 1994, he founded Egideria, a company specializing in competitive intelligence investigations, which was listed as one of the top French companies in the industry by the newsletter Intelligence Online in 2003, then in 2006, and by the daily newspaper Le Figaro in 2007.